This one pan sweet potato hash with eggs is an easy breakfast to have on hand. Make a batch and eat it all week - eggs are optional!

 Don't be scared to experiment and find what works for you!

-What’s YOUR variation?
+What's YOUR sweet potato hash with eggs variation?
 Post to comments and share with everyone.
 Sharing is caring!

 - 2 lbs sweet potatoes, diced